6. Register File

 Tasks

-2. Implement the module mux_4 in the file mux_4.sv.
-You may reuse your module implemented as part of the ALU lab (see Section 5).
+2. Implement the module mux_4 in mux_4.sv.
+You may reuse code from the ALU lab (see Section 5).

 6.2.
 Four-bit Register File

-This task combines our building blocks into the targeted four-bit register file.
+This task combines the building blocks into the four-bit register file.
 We’ll use the following SystemVerilog declaration for the register file:

 Listing 6.2.1 SystemVerilog declaration of the four-bit register file.